 If you’ve ever shaved before, you’ll know exactly what’s to follow in the coming days: irritation, redness and those painful, zit-like bumps – more formally known as ingrown hairs.

 It doesn’t matter how closely or slowly you shave, these pesky pimples always have a way of disturbing your newly acquired smoother-than-smooth skin.
-While completely abolishing them from ever appearing is impossible, there are a few insider tricks and tips that can prevent ingrown hairs from occurring so often.
+While completely abolishing them from ever appearing is impossible, there are a few insider hair removal tricks and tips that can prevent ingrown hairs from occurring so often.

 So run yourself a bath, get the shaver out and read on to discover some of the best ingrown hair prevention techniques.